CyberSentinels/discord-cyber-scenario-bot/Readme.md

-set BOT_TOKEN="INSERT YOUR BOT TOKEN HERE" set GUILD_ID="INSERT YOUR GUILD ID HERE (only needed for timed quizes)" set LEADERBOARD_CHANNEL_ID="INSERT YOUR LEADERBOARD CHANNEL ID HERE (Only needed for leaderboard for prompts)" set CHANNEL_ID="INSERT YOUR CHANNEL ID HERE (only needed for timed quizes)" set APLUSROLE="INSERT YOUR A+ ROLE ID HERE (only needed for timed quizes)" set NETPLUSROLE="INSERT YOUR Network+ ROLE ID HERE (only needed for timed quizes)"
+set BOT_TOKEN="INSERT YOUR BOT TOKEN HERE" set GUILD_ID="INSERT YOUR GUILD ID HERE (only needed for timed quizes)" set LEADERBOARD_CHANNEL_ID="INSERT YOUR LEADERBOARD CHANNEL ID HERE (Only needed for leaderboard for prompts)" set LEADERBOARD_PERSIST_CHANNEL_ID="INSERT YOUR LEADERBOARD PERSIST CHANNEL ID HERE (Only needed for leaderboard for prompts)" set CHANNEL_ID="INSERT YOUR CHANNEL ID HERE (only needed for timed quizes)" set APLUSROLE="INSERT YOUR A+ ROLE ID HERE (only needed for timed quizes)" set NETPLUSROLE="INSERT YOUR Network+ ROLE ID HERE (only needed for timed quizes)"